suborbital/vektor/docs/guide.md

 	return "pong", nil
 }
 ```
-Those are the basics, but Vektor is capable of scaling up to serve powerful production workloads, using its full framework of API-oriented features.
+Those are the basics, but Vektor is capable of scaling up to serve powerful production workloads, using its full suite of API-oriented features.

 # Set up `vk`